 This document is our Essex & Suffolk Water (ESW) Draft Drought Plan 2022.
-It has been updated following an eight-week public consultation which ended on 3 August 2021 and reflects our Consultation Statement of Response which we published on our website on 21 September 2021.
+It has been prepared for the purposes of consultation and will form the basis of the final Drought Plan which will be published in 2022.

 Drought plans are operational tactical manuals that detail the actions we will take during a drought.
 They identify how we intend to manage a future drought, what trigger levels can be used to identify when action is required, and what measures are available to support supplies when levels of service are compromised.
 They also outline how the effects of a drought and drought actions will be communicated to customers and takes account of the need to undertake environmental monitoring at those sites potentially affected by the implementation of drought actions.